Earth-leakage circuit breaker: Failure to respond

 Some ELCBs do not respond to rectified fault current.
-This issue is the same in principle with ELCBs and RCDs, but ELCBs are on average much older and specifications have improved considerably over the years, so an old ELCB is more likely to have some fault current waveform that it will not respond to.
+This issue is the same in principle with VO-ELCBs and RCDs, but VO-ELCBs are on average much older and specifications have improved considerably over the years, so an old VO-ELCB is more likely to have some fault current waveform that it will not respond to.

 With any mechanical device, failures occur, and ELCBs should ideally be tested periodically to ensure they still work.

-If either of the Earth wires become disconnected from the ELCB, it will no longer trip and the installation will often no longer be properly Earthed.
+If either of the Earth wires become disconnected from the VO-ELCB, it will no longer trip and the installation will often no longer be properly Earthed.